bhabanip07/shui-component-radio/README.md

 </div>
 </body>

-4] now for this any of <sh-radio-button> web component is rendered as radio button with its own properties as per properties changes in your master.html
+4] now  this <sh-radio-button> web component is rendered as radio button inside a #shadow dom  with its own properties as per properties you associate in your master.html